-More vintage postcards from Great-Aunt Joy’s albums Continue reading Wordless Wednesday – Vintage Postcards
+More snaps from Great Aunt Joy’s albums – these date from the 1940s Advertisements Continue reading Wordless Wednesday – Vintage Family Photos

 I’ve gone about as far as I can at the moment with my Freeman ancestry, but I realised the other day that I hadn’t looked much at Mary Elizabeth Redfern’s genealogy.
 She is my 2x Great Grandmother who married George Frederick Freeman in 1875.
 From her marriage certificate I knew her father was Charles Redfern, a carrier, living in Overseal, Derbyshire.
 I found Charles fairly … Continue reading The Things we do for Love – Two Mysterious Marriages

 Uncle Harold and Uncle Granville were the brothers of Joy’s Mum, Isabella.
 They were all born in Nottingham, England.
 Continue reading Wordless Wednesday – Great Aunt Joy’s Family